kevcodez/kevcodez-blog/docs/posts/2020-10-04-inside-agile-product-development-series/README.md

 My name is Kevin.
 I am 26 years old, born in Hamburg, Germany.
 I've started programming when I was 12 years old.
-Back then, I used VB.Net (Visual Basic) to develop desktop applications that helped me host and customize a private server for a MMORPG game I was playing.
+Back then, I used VB.Net (Visual Basic) to develop desktop applications that helped me host and customize a private server for an MMORPG game I was playing.
 I quickly got into web development, back then with PHP.
 When I was 16, I started my apprenticeship as a programmer in a small company.
 We were using Java (Spring 3.x, JSF, ...) to develop web applications for big automobile companies.
-I've completed my apprenticeship as a programmer at the age of 18 and worked as a fulltime full stack developer ever since.
+I've completed my apprenticeship as a programmer at the age of 18 and worked as a full time full stack developer ever since.

-I've started working with my current development team in January 2018.
-I was actually the first internal employee to start, followed by the next internal employee two weeks later.
+When I began working at my current job in January 2018, I was actually the first internal employee to start, followed by the next internal employee two weeks later.
 Before that, only freelancers were developing the systems and building a foundation.
-So it wasn't a green-field project for us, but still very early in it's development.
+So it wasn't a green-field project for us, but still very early in its development.
-It's important to note that the product was already live and had it's customers.
+It's important to note that the product was already live and had its customers.

 Everything written in this series are my own experiences and my own opinion.